 The Fair Credit Reporting Act restricts the purposes for which consumer reporting agencies may provide credit reports.
 You may provide written instructions authorizing a consumer reporting agency to provide your credit report to another person.
-However, under FCRA, consumer reporting agencies may also provide your credit report without your consent to certain persons, including creditors and insurers in connection with your request for credit or insurance.
+However, under FCRA, consumer reporting agencies may also provide your credit report to certain persons, including creditors and insurers in connection with your request for credit or insurance.
 Because MGIC underwrites mortgage insurance requested in connection with your loan application, MGIC is permitted under FCRA to obtain your credit report.

 Can my MI premium change if my credit score changes?

 The rate MGIC charges your lender for mortgage insurance is based on information provided to MGIC by your lender.
 Corrected information received before closing can affect the mortgage insurance premium.
 However, the insurance is effective when the loan is closed.
 Correcting erroneous information in your credit file is important and may improve the terms of credit and insurance offered to you in the future.